DavidRdgz/multree/README.md

 dt <- multree(X, Y, model = SVM)
 ```

-That should fit out multivariate decision tree.
-In this case we have constructed
-a supprt vector tree.
+In this case we have constructed a supprt vector tree.

 ### Testing